 Bladder cancer can strike any person of any gender at any age, but is most common in people in their 50’s-70’s who have had some exposure to tobacco.
 In general, bladder cancer comes in two varieties.
 The most common type of bladder cancer is considered "superficial."
 Superficial bladder cancer is generally not life threatening and generally does not spread to other areas of the body.
 This type of bladder cancer, however, is prone to re-occur.
 Even when the tumor has been removed, there is a greater than 50% chance it will recur somewhere else in the bladder.
-In general, the treatment for superficial bladder cancer is looking inside the bladder with a small scope and removing the tumors by using tools that pass through this scope.
+In general, the treatment for superficial bladder cancer is looking inside the bladder with a small scope (cystoscopy) and removing the tumors by using tools that pass through this scope.
 There is no need for an incision through the skin for superficial bladder cancer.
+Cystoscopyis performed every 3 months for the first 2 years, every 6 months for the next 2 years and then annually, usually before BCG treatment.
 If superficial bladder cancers are large, multiple, or recur frequently, treatments are placed into the bladder to help prevent recurrences.

 The other type of bladder cancer is called "invasive."
 This cancer is represents a serious condition, as patients with invasive bladder cancer who are not treated have a mean survival of only 9 months.
 In general, the earlier a patient with invasive bladder cancer has the bladder removed, the more likely he or she will have a good outcome.
 For the best survival, this cancer should not be treated with anything besides removal of the bladder.
 Radiation is being investigated, but preliminary data show it is not as effective as surgery.
 Chemotherapy, if necessary, can be given before or after surgery.

 Bladder Cancer Treatment: Radical Cystectomy